vetscience/Assemblosis/README.md

 currentDir: /home/<username>/Assembler/Run # The directory where the assembly is run from
 prefix: cele # Prefix for the resultant assembly files
 genomeSize: 100m # Expected genome size
-minReadLen: 6000 # Minimum length for the reads used for the assembly
+[minReadLen: 6000 # Minimum length for the PacBio reads used for the assembly
 corMaxEvidenceErate: 0.20  # Parameter for Canu assembler to adjust to GC-content.
 Should be 0.15 for high or log GC content.
 # Paired-end (PE) reads of Illumina raw data
 readsPe1: